opeleg24/NBA-Website-Testing/README.md

 # Built With

-• Python - The server scripting language.

-• Selenium - The automated testing framework was used to test automated test suites for the site.
+• Selenium WebDriver - The automated testing framework was used to build automated scripts with Python.

 • Pytest - The projct was built with the Pytest framework using page object design to test scripts execution.